West Point Grey Academy: Debate and public speaking

 WPGA's senior school competitive debate team is one of the most decorated teams on the national circuit.
 As the current home of the 2015 Canadian national champions, WPGA has won the national title more times than any other school.
 WPGA debaters have also qualified as one of two Canadian teams at the Oxford Finals (U.K. championships) five times in the past seven years, and six national debate squad teams, which represent Canada at the World Schools Debate Championships, have included WPGA students.
-Most recently, WPGA '15 alumni Lloyd Lyall was a member of the national debate team that appeared in the Grand Finals of the 2015 World Championship in Singapore.
-WPGA head coach, Ms. Tracey Lee, was national team coach from 2009 to 2011 and led the team that captured the 2010 World Champions title.

-WPGA's public speaking team has also experienced significant success at the provincial, national and international levels.
-WPGA '15 alumni Samantha Starkey won the 2015 Canadian public speaking championships, en route to capturing the 2015 WIDPSC World Championship title.

 The school's Model UN team has competed at a number of international competitions including the National High School MUN (New York), Harvard Model UN (Cambridge), SSUNS McGill, and Harvard Model Congress in Athens, Greece and Brussels, Belgium.
 In addition to receiving a number of delegate awards, the team has also received notable acclamation as the Top International Delegation at the Harvard Model United Nations in both 2005 and 2006 and McGill's SSUNS in 2008.
 The school's Model UN program hosts its own conference, the Vancouver Youth Model United Nations (VYMUN) every October.